DemarioDouce/SimpleXylophone/README.md

 # Simple Xylophone
-## Simple project
+## Learning project
 ---

-Simple project that diA simple project that display buttons and when a button is tap sounds are generated.splay buttons and when button are tap sounds are generated.
+* Button function.
+* Play different sounds base on which button is click.